semgrep/semgrep-vscode/README.md

 ### Scanning

-Scan your code using Semgrep and get inline results and problem highlighting!
+Scan your code using Semgrep to get inline results and problem highlighting.

 ### Automatic Scanning